Privacy group says tech giants not delivering on political ads pledges

-Oct 3 (Reuters) - Facebook, Twitter and Alphabet’s Google have failed to provide adequate transparency for global users around political advertising on their platforms, a privacy advocacy group said on Tuesday.
+(Reuters) - Facebook, Twitter and Alphabet’s Google have failed to provide adequate transparency for global users around political advertising on their services, a privacy advocacy group said on Tuesday.

-A report from London-based charity Privacy International said that many users around the world lack meaningful insight into how ads are targeted on social media platforms.
+A report from London-based charity Privacy International said that many users around the world lack meaningful insight into how ads are targeted on social media services.

 The group called Google “especially deficient” in disclosure of information about targeting, which enables advertisers to deliver tailored messages to different groups of users.